Trademark vs Copyright, difference between Trademark and Copyright, copyright and trademark

 Common examples of trademarks include:

 Trademarks must be used when creating brand awareness and consumer confidence.
-Registration of trademarks gives the owner rights to use the mark exclusively on goods or services and protection against others to use a similar trademark that would mislead consumers in the market.
+Trademark Registration gives the owner rights to use the mark exclusively on goods or services and protection against others to use a similar trademark that would mislead consumers in the market.

 Copyright is created to safeguard original author work that is contained in form material expression.
 They include literary work, art work, music work, and computer work.
 Although copyright shall not safeguard ideas, it will hinder ideas from being expressed.
 Some of the work that copyright safeguards include: